-Rental expense was \$298,257 for the year ended December 31, 2019.
+Rental expense was \$203,196 for the year ended December 31, 2020.

-NOTE N - NCAT FACILITY LEASES
+NOTE M - NCAT FACILITY LEASES

 On December 2, 1999, the Industrial Development Board of the City of Auburn, Alabama ("the Board") issued \$4.48 million of Facility Revenue Bonds ("the Bonds") dated November 1, 1999.
-The proceeds from the Bonds were used to construct a research facility (the Facility) in Auburn, Alabama for NCAT, and to acquire and install equipment and other personal property in the Facility.
+The proceeds from the Bonds were used to construct a research facility (the "Facility") in Auburn, Alabama for NCAT, and to NOTE M - NCAT FACILITY LEASES - continued acquire and install equipment and other personal property in the Facility.
 Payment of interest on the Bonds is due on May 1 and November 1 of each year, commencing May 1, 2000.
 Payments of principal began November 1, 2001.
-The Bonds are scheduled to mature on November 1, 2020.
+The Bonds matured on November 1, 2020.

 Construction of the building commenced in December 1999, and the Facility was dedicated on October 23, 2000.
 In conjunction with the issuance of the Bonds, the Foundation entered into a non-cancellable operating lease agreement ("the Lease") for the Facility with the Board.
-During the lease term, the Foundation is required to pay as basic rent amounts equal to the Board's debt service payments on the Bonds.
-The lease became effective in December 1999 and expires November 1, 2020.
+During the lease term, the Foundation is required to pay basic rent amounts equal to the Board's debt service payments on the Bonds.
+The lease became effective in December 1999 and expired November 1, 2020.
 The Foundation has unconditionally guaranteed the payment of the principal and interest (the debt service) on the Bonds.
 Therefore, the Foundation cannot terminate the Lease until the debt service on the Bonds has been fully paid.
 The Foundation cannot renew the Lease without the consent of the Board.

 Simultaneously with the execution of the Lease, the Foundation agreed to sublease ("the Sublease") the Facility to Auburn University ("Auburn").
 The basic sublease payments to the Foundation are equal to the basic rent payment under the Lease with the Board.
 The Sublease is treated as a net lease to the Foundation.
 Therefore, Auburn is additionally responsible for all operating costs, premiums, fees and obligations relating to the Facility except for structural and mechanical system repairs and maintenance.
-Auburn cannot assign Sublease without obtaining prior written consent of the Foundation.
-The Sublease was effective December 2, 1999 and expires November 1, 2020.
+Auburn cannot assign the Sublease without obtaining prior written consent of the Foundation.
+The Sublease was effective December 2, 1999 and expired November 1, 2020.

-Future minimum lease payments under the Lease and receipts under the Sublease for the year ending December 31, 2020 total 419,490.
-For the year ended December 31, 2019, rent expense totaled \$377,150 and sublease income was \$377,150.
+For the year ended December 31, 2020 rent expense was \$314,291.
+For the year ended December 31, 2020, sublease income was \$314,291.